jpSimkins/Drupal2WordPress-Plugin/README.md

 WordPress 3.x+ plugin for importing Drupal 7 (Works for WordPress 4.x too)

+This plugin was built to import Drupal to WordPress.

 ## Features
 * WordPress plugin
 * Options to import what you need (options will be improved)